Lab 0: Intro and Setup

 Office Hours (OH) will be scheduled and managed through the OH Queue.
 Please use your Berkeley Google account when logging in; non-Berkeley Google accounts will not be able to use the OH Queue properly.

-Please read the blue info box on the OH Queue page.
+Please review the blue info box on the OH Queue page.
 If you're having issues, let staff know using the ticket chat.
-Please note that due to the high volume of tickets, each ticket will be limited to 10 minutes of help.
-If you are unable to get your question answered in those 10 minutes, you may rejoin the queue.
+Please note that due to the high volume of tickets, each ticket will be limited to about 15 minutes of help.
+If you are unable to get your question answered in those 15 minutes, you may rejoin the queue.
 This is to help ensure that we can give at least some help to every student.

 YouTube & Kaltura